 The Most Popular Hairstyles For Long And Medium Lengths

+If you are struggling with your current hairstyle, you have to check out these new looks.
+Get inspiration from the latest trends!
 I’ve had long hair since I was a child.
 While it allows diversity in style, it can often become drab and quite boring.
 I’m always searching for style inspiration and end up circling back to my favorite cuts and styles and rely heavily on finding images of haircuts to change things up.

 As a former hairstylist, I learned a lot about hair and still do!
 I really enjoy keeping up with the latest trends, products, and still practice cutting.
 It’s more like a science to me, and I think lots of folks don’t realize that there is indeed a science behind the theory.

 Generally, there are a few rules I like to follow when looking for a new style.

 1 – Choose a style that will complement the shape of your face.

 You want your hair to be in opposition to the shape of your face.
 For instance, if you have a square face, you should balance your sharp angles with soft layers or waves.

 Knowing your face shape can help you make confident and informed decisions about which hairstyle to choose.
 To figure it out, pull or comb your hair completely away from your face.
 Stand in front of a mirror so that you can see your face straight-on, and not at an angle.
 You can trace the shape of your face onto a mirror with a washable pen or even lipstick to see what face shape you have.
 It’s a great way to step back and a get an accurate reading on your face shape – or you can ask your stylist.
 I like to do both.
 It’s interesting how at times it’s in contrast to what I think.

 2 – Pick a style that works with your hair’s texture.